defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 The sample images may not outline the great difference at first sight, but imagine more problems spaces and how the complexity of communications can grow.
-With some rules in place, the components could communicate mostly upstream and downstream up to the top level, and on the top level they could communicate sideways.
+With some rules in place, the components could communicate mostly upstream and downstream up to the top level, and on the top level they could communicate sideways with other components inside the same hierachical space.
 It could sometimes mean that we are just forwarding messages upstream and to the side, but the benefit of that is that we could reason about certain process spaces independently of each other.

 I took this idea and tried to re-model layered and per module structure, so we can follow the same set of heuristics.